manshajindal-stack/Spotify/README.md

 ---

 ## Contributing
-If you would like to contribute to this project, feel free to fork the repository, submit pull requests, or raise issues.
+If you would like to contribute to this project, feel free to work with the repository, submit pull requests, or raise issues.

 ---